Learn About Bullion and Factors to Consider When Buying It

 So-called “junk” coins — older U.S. coins minted with a Silver content of 90% — are a viable form of Silver bullion.
 They are still attractive, they just have no numismatic, or collectible, value beyond their Silver content.

 The U.S. Mint has a long history of producing bullion coins, with mintage going back to 1986.
-The most popular modern coin – the American Silver Eagle – is arguably the best way to own Silver as an investment.
+The most popular modern coin – the American Silver Eagle – is arguably the best way to own silver as an investment.
+A close runner up to the American Eagle is the Mexican Libertad.

-Millions of these coins are minted every year and they contain one troy ounce of .999 fine Silver.
-The Silver American Eagle coin is available in smaller weights.
-Backed by the United States Mint, these are considered investment-grade bullion coins.
+Millions of these coins are minted every year and they contain one troy ounce of .999 fine silver.
+The silver American Eagle coin and silver Mexican Libertad coins are available in smaller weights.
+Backed by the United States Mint and Bank of Mexico, these are considered investment-grade bullion coins.

 In order to buy Silver bullion may select a form of Silver more typically thought of as bullion: larger-format Silver bars.
 Weighty and beautiful, stereotypical bars of bullion make a gorgeous display to serious investors and collectors.
 For an investment of this size, it is key to follow Silver prices today and the time your purchase accordingly.
 Small fluctuations in Silver bullion prices will add up quickly when you are considering buying 100 oz or more at a time.